Working Families Tax Cut Act Important Information

 Parent PLUS Loan: Parents who wish to borrow a Parent PLUS loan for a new undergraduate, dependent student attending YSU during the 2026-2027 academic year, and forward, are limited to borrowing $20,000 a year per student with an aggregate (lifetime) loan limit of $65,000 per student.

-Parent Plus Legacy Borrowers: Students, or parents, who received a disbursement of a Federal Student Loan (subsidized, unsubsidized, or Parent PLUS) before July 1, 2026, for the same program of study at the same institution will have a legacy provision, that allows them to borrow based on previous loan limits, for up to three academic years or the end of the dependent student's academic program, whichever comes first.
-To qualify, students must remain enrolled in the same program of study at the same institution.
+Parent Plus Legacy Borrowers: Students, or parents, who received a disbursement of a Federal Student Loan (subsidized, unsubsidized, or Parent PLUS) before July 1, 2026, for the degree at the same institution will have a legacy provision, that allows them to borrow based on previous loan limits, for up to three academic years or the end of the dependent student's academic program, whichever comes first.
+To qualify, students must remain enrolled in the same degree at the same institution.

 Loan Proration: Federal Stafford loans will be prorated (reduced) based on a student’s enrollment by semester and annually for less than full time enrollment.
 If a student plans to attend below full-time hours (minimum 6 hours per semester/12 hours a year), the loan amount offered will be adjusted.